natureanalytics-ca/fishSimGTG/README.md

-# My Project
+# FishSimGTG

-This repository contains the code and documentation for the fishSimGTG package.
+This repository contains the code and documentation for the FishSimGTG package.

 ## User Guide

-The full user guide for this package is available [here](https://vhenriquezt.github.io/fishSimGTG/docs/_book/index.html)
+The full user guide for this package is available [here](https://vhenriquezt.github.io/fishSimGTG/)